alexax66/iptv-webapp/README.md

 ## Motivation

 Looking for an easy application to simulate linear (satellite or cable) TV but using the TV station's own IPTV streams without requiring the Internet provider's or an over-the-top (OTT) provider's TV streaming service.
-It uses the streams which TV stations themselves publish (in Germany, financed by the general population).
+It uses the streams which TV stations themselves publish (in Germany, public stations financed by the general population).

-Just like a real TV: One application for all TV stations, not one per station (ARD, ZDF, etc.)
+Just like a real TV: One application for the live streams of all TV stations, not one per station (ARD, ZDF, etc.)

 ## Features